-Our team of lawyers specialise in resolving disputes for a range of different areas of law.
+Our team of lawyers specialise in dispute resolution services for a range of different areas of law.
 We handle hundreds of legal dispute every year, including court proceedings, mediation, and before the court.
 We have the experience to handle your case effectively and efficiently.

 We provide free consultations and tailored, flexible pricing to suit your case.